j1moreno/MusicalLights/README.md

 # MusicalLights
-Arduino VU meter, with customizable number of outputs
+Arduino VU meter, with customizable number of outputs.